ansys/pystk/doc/source/api/ansys/stk/core/stkobjects/aviator/IProcedureFlightLine.rst

 IProcedureFlightLine
 ====================

-.. py:class:: IProcedureFlightLine
+.. py:class:: ansys.stk.core.stkobjects.aviator.IProcedureFlightLine

    object

    Interface used to access the options for a flight line procedure.

-.. py:currentmodule:: ansys.stk.core.stkobjects.aviator
+.. py:currentmodule:: IProcedureFlightLine

 Overview
 --------